Jack Israel

 Jack Weldon Israel (April 3, 1934 – September 17, 2017) was an American basketball player who was drafted by the New York Knicks in the 14th round of the 1959 NBA draft from Southwest Missouri State University.
-He attended the University of Missouri for his freshman year (1951–52) before joining the Navy.
+He attended the University of Missouri for his freshman year (1951–52) before joining the Navy, where he played on the All-Navy basketball team.
 After his military commitment, he returned to Springfield, Missouri and finished his college basketball career at Missouri State.

+He completed his master of science at the University of Illinois and his doctorate at University of California, Los Angeles.

 In his post-basketball career he became a teacher, coach, counselor, assistant principal, principal, assistant superintendent, superintendent, and college professor.